Graspower/SE_Day1/README.md

 Software Engineering Day1 Assignment

 #Part 1: Introduction to Software Engineering

-Explain what software engineering is and discuss its importance in the technology industry.
+software engineering is developing software that are easy to use Explain what software engineering is and discuss its importance in the technology industry.